openpnp/openpnp/OpenPnpCaptureCamera.md

 # Troubleshooting

 Note that not all cameras behave as well as others.
 If you want to be sure of reliable operation of two cameras on a single USB host it is recommended that you use the [ELP Model USB100W03M, 720p USB Cameras](http://www.elpcctv.com/hd-720p-usb-cameras-c-85_87.html).
+See the [[Build FAQ]] for more camera recommendations.